“Always plan ahead. It wasn’t raining when Noah built the ark.”

 How to Get Started on your Estate Planning Journey

 At Treveri Law, education is an important part of the process.
 If you have never done estate planning before, it is important that you understand why it is important.
-Please call our office at 505-808-0234 to schedule your free 30 minute consult.
-At this meeting we will discuss the general status of your current affairs and what would happen if you did nothing (hint: the government has a plan that you may not like).
-This meeting is a generalized education session and not specific to your personal situation.
+Please call our office at 505-808-0234 to schedule your first consultation.
+At this meeting we will discuss the status of your current affairs and what would happen if you did nothing (hint: the government has a plan that you may not like).

-About 3 days after scheduling your initial design appointment, you will receive a Treveri Process overview form as well as a "homework for clients form."
-We will ask you to start to gather the documents on the homework form in order to move forward in the process.
-We have found that clients who take the time to start to gather their forms therefore get more organized and have a better understanding of their personal estates.
+About 2 days after scheduling your design appointment, you will receive a Treveri Process overview form, a questionnaire and a "homework for clients form."
+We will ask you to start to complete the questionnaire, gather the documents on the homework form in order to move forward in the process.
+Please note that we will not review these documents at our initial meeting other than cursorily to determine what type of assets you own.
+However, this information will be vital once we decide what type of plan you will need to protect your loved ones.
+We have found that clients who take the time to start to gather their forms at this stage get more organized and gain a better understanding of their personal estates and over all process.

 Once your plan has been designed to your satisfaction, you will return to our office about 3 weeks later to sign your planning documents.
-This meeting is generally about 2.0 hours as we will discuss and review every provision of your documents to make sure you understand how your assets, wealth and legacy are transferred in the way you want them to be transferred.
+This meeting is generally about 2 hours as we will discuss and review every provision of your documents to make sure you understand how your assets, wealth and legacy are transferred in the way you want them to be transferred.
+We will also spend a bit of time discussing your intentions and wishes should you become incapacitated and someone needs to make tax, financial, legal, medical, mental health and end-of-life decisions for you.
 After signing these documents, your family and your assets will be protected in the case of your death or incapacity.

-Step Five: The Asset Review / Legacy meeting
+Step four: The Asset Review / Legacy meeting

 This is one of the most important meetings of our process because this meeting is when we:

-Because your life changes, the law changes and your family changes, your documents will need to be reviewed and possibly updated every three years.
+Because your life changes, the law changes and your family changes, it is recommended that your documents are reviewed and possibly updated every three to five years.

 Step Seven: When a Triggering event happens

-In the event of a death, a complete revision of the estate planning documents for the Survivor is necessary and therefore an additional fee for drafting and execution of these documents.
-In addition, several IRS protective filings may need to be made which will include appraisals of assets as well as communications with your financial advisors as well as your CPA.
+In the event of a death, a complete revision of the estate planning documents for the Survivor is necessary.
+The initial fees for developing your initial estate plans do not include rewrites of documents for a Surviving spouse.
+There will be an additional, negotiated fee for drafting and execution of these documents.
+In addition, several IRS and State tax filings and some protective filings may need to be made which will include appraisals of assets as well as communications with your financial advisors and CPA.

 Step Eight: The final disposition

 When the death of a Survivor occurs, the formal Administrative period for an estate begins.
 The nominated Personal Representative will need assistance with the Probate proceedings.
-The nominated Successor Trustees will need assistance with the final administration of the Trust including paying bills, reviewing assets and paying off any final taxes.
+The nominated Successor Trustees will need assistance with the final administration of the Trust including a determination of the value of the gross estate and deductions, paying bills, reviewing assets and paying off any final taxes.
 The transfer of assets to beneficiaries would occur after a full review of beneficiary competency including risks for divorce, bankruptcy and lawsuits.
-Trustees will be educated on their responsibilities including the requirements that discretionary distributions may only occur pursuant to ascertainable standards.
-On the other hand, if the beneficiary has no competency, incapacity, divorce, bankruptcy or legal issues, the assets would be transferred outright and the trust terminated.
+Trustees will be educated on their responsibilities including the requirements that discretionary distributions may only occur pursuant to the standards you have built into your trust.
+On the other hand, if the beneficiary has no competency, incapacity, divorce, bankruptcy or legal issues, the assets could be transferred outright and the trust terminated.